bonitasoft/bonita-doc/md/bpm-api.md

 #### Description

 Use this resource to replay a failed activity.
-You can choose to re-execute or skip the failed connectors.
+The difference with the Activity resource replay functionality is that using ActivityReplay, you can choose to re-execute or skip the failed connectors.

 #### Identifier